akhil-b-26/visual-search-dl-faiss/README.md

 * 🧠 CNN trained from scratch on CIFAR-10 to extract meaningful image embeddings
 * 🔍 Predicts the top class of an uploaded image using deep features
-* ⚡ (Planned) Fast vector similarity search using FAISS for retrieving similar images
+* ⚡ Fast vector similarity search using FAISS for retrieving similar images
 * 🖼️ Streamlit-based interactive UI

 ---